Helmholtz Coil: Complete Guide to Uniform Magnetic Field Generation

 High-Frequency Operation

-Applications and Uses
+Applications

-Three-Dimensional Field Control
+3D Field Control

-Magnetic Moment Measurement
+Magnetic Moment Measurements

 In the laboratory setup, two helmholtz coils are positioned parallel to each other, creating a nearly uniform magnetic field for magnetic moment measurement.
 The conducting circular coils are connected to a circuit, allowing for the generation of a controlled magnetic field along the same axis.